Homointerface planar Josephson junction based on inverse proximity effect: Abstract

 \section{Abstract}

-The quality of a superconductor{\textendash}normal metal{\textendash}superconductor (SNS) Josephson junction (JJ) depends crucially on the transparency of the superconductor{\textendash}normal metal (S/N) interface.
-We demonstrate a technique for fabricating planar JJs with perfect interfaces.
-The technique utilizes a strong inverse proximity effect (IPE) discovered in $\mathrm{Al}/\mathrm{V}_5 \mathrm{S}_8$ bilayers, by which Al is driven into the normal state.
-The highly transparent homointerface enables the flow of Josephson supercurrent across a 2.9 $\mu$m long weak link.
+The quality of a superconductor{\textendash}normal metal{\textendash}superconductor Josephson junction (JJ) depends crucially on the transparency of the superconductor{\textendash}normal metal (S/N) interface.
+We demonstrate a technique for fabricating planar JJs with perfect S/N interfaces.
+The technique utilizes a strong inverse proximity effect discovered in Al/V$_5$S$_8$ bilayers, by which the Al layer is driven into the resistive state.
+The highly transparent S/N homointerface and the peculiar normal metal enable the flow of Josephson supercurrent across a 2.9 $\mu$m long weak link.
 Moreover, our JJ exhibits a giant critical current and a large product of the critical current and the normal state resistance.
-The latter exceeds the theoretical bound, which is probably related to the unusual normal metal weak link.